ahmadnazir/scribbles/source/identity/oauth-vs-openidconnect.rst

 These are different tools for different jobs, you can use both of them at the same time:

-- OAuth was desinged for authorization
+- OAuth was designed for authorization
 - OpenID Connect used OAuth to provide authentication

 Really good summary of what these technologies do by Nate Barbettini: https://www.youtube.com/watch?v=996OiexHze0